kdrag0n/freqbench/README.md

 Compile and flash your new kernel.
 Note that Android will not work properly on this kernel, so make sure you take a backup of your old boot image to restore later.

-Adjust the config parameters at the top of `bench.py` and `init.sh` as appropriate for your device.
+If necessary, adjust the config parameters in `config.sh`.
+Most modern devices will not need any changes.
 Run `pack-zip.sh` and flash `freqbench-installer.zip`.

 Unplug the device immediately, before the device starts booting.
 Do not try to wait for it to finish booting.
 Leaving the device plugged in will invalidate all power results.